digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    > daml build --all
    > ./run-test.sh

-Multi-package builds invoked by ``daml build --all`` will always make sure to recompile stale dependencies and DARs in order.
-This way, we can ensure a fully up-to-date package environment before running ``./run-test.sh``.
+Multi-package builds invoked by ``daml build --all`` always recompile stale dependencies and DARs in order.
+This ensures a fully up-to-date package environment before running ``./run-test.sh``.

 Workflow Testing